OctopusDeploy/docs/src/pages/docs/security/users-and-teams/index.md

 pubDate: 2023-01-01
 modDate: 2023-01-01
 title: Users and teams
-description: Octopus users can be organized in to teams and given various permissions via roles based security.
+description: Octopus users can be organized into teams and given various permissions via roles based security.
 Teams can be further restricted to specific projects, environments and more.
 navOrder: 60
 ---